Taking your mental health to heart

 “Is this normal?”

-The thing is, we all go through rough patches… it’s only human, and perfectly normal.
-But if you want to make it easier to survive life’s ups and downs, you need to discover yourself and find out more about what makes you tick.
-First of all, it’s important to understand that the inner workings of your brain are based on three key factors:
+We all go through tough times in life . . . we’re only human, and it’s perfectly normal.
+But if you want to have an easier time navigating life’s ups and downs, you need to get to know yourself.
+First of all, it’s important to understand that there are three components that make up your emotional experience:

-When you’re going through a difficult time, take a moment to observe yourself (no judgement!), then try to put a name to each of these three factors.
+When you’re going through a difficult time, take a moment to observe yourself without judgment, then try to put a name to each of these three components.
 You’ll find that doing this can immediately help you feel a bit better.

 Stop fighting yourself

-When you’re feeling down, it’s normal to want to do whatever it takes to make the pain go away.
-But fighting your negative emotions doesn’t always work, and it can even make you feel worse!
-This is called the fight-or-flight response.
-The next time you’re feeling stress or emotional discomfort, try to understand your reactions.
-Do you tend to suppress these unpleasant thoughts or feelings?
-Do you run away from certain situations?
+When you’re feeling down, it’s normal to want to do whatever it takes to avoid your negative emotions.
+But fighting your feelings doesn’t always work, and it can even make you feel worse!
+So, don’t fall into the trap of fighting against yourself.
+Instead, the next time you’re stressed or upset, try to notice how you respond to these feelings.
+Do you tend to suppress unpleasant thoughts or emotions?
+Do you run away from unpleasant situations?

-The following quiz will help you better understand your reactions and the fight response.
+The following quiz will help you better understand your reactions.

-Since stress, self-doubt and negative emotions are all a part of life, why not give them a little breathing room?
-With practice, you’ll soon seen that it gets easier to carry on… even when you have feelings of discomfort!
+Since stress, self-doubt, and negative emotions are all a normal part of life, why not give them a little breathing room?
+With practice, you’ll soon see that it gets easier to cope even when you have feelings of discomfort!

 Here’s an exercise that can help you do this: